 1992 – 2002

 Due to the expansion of the product line, the company has updated its branding.
 The new logo features a bold font with a black shadow, giving the text depth and dynamism.
 The letters have become more uniform, creating a sense of stability.
 A red diamond separates the name, and the background is adorned with three light stripes resembling a microwave grill.
-This design enhances the association with the cooking process, where each letter represents a separate “pocket” that gets toasted to a crispy texture.
+This design enhances the association with the cooking process, in which each letter represents a separate “pocket” that is toasted to a crispy texture.

 2002 – 2008